grafana/k6-learn/README.md

-# Welcome to the k6-Learn
+# Welcome to k6-Learn

-Want to present about k6 to your company or meetup?
 This repo contains resources for:
 - creating slide presentations
 - giving a workshop
 - speaking about k6
+- learning about k6

 ## Starter slide deck